TerryMooreII/sia/readme.md

 npx sia new note "Quick thought"
 ```

-Creates a short note in `src/notes/`.
+Creates a new folder `src/notes/YYYY-MM-DD-quick-thought-TIMESTAMP/` with an `index.md` file inside.
+You can organize assets in the same folder.

 ## Project Structure